 - Contact information of phone and email and mailing address

-- Three (3) professional references from those who have either directly observed the applicant's counseling performance and/or have knowledge of the applicant's counseling-related experiences.
+- Contact information for 3 professional references from those who have either directly observed the applicant's counseling performance and/or have knowledge of the applicant's counseling-related experiences.
 At least one reference should be from a professor in the applicant's graduate program.

 The application process begins with an initial screening followed by invitations for in-person interviews with selected applicants.